kvinodhbabu/helidon-mp/README.md

 $ `curl http://<NodeExternalIpAddress>:<NodePort>/HelidonMP/Helidon`

-{"template":"template1","title":"Hello Helidon!!","subtitle":"How are you?","bodytext":"This is my first Helidon Microservice from the oracle cloud using OKE","icon":"microservice","backgroundColor":"white"}
+{"template":"template1","title":"Hello Helidon!!","subtitle":"How are you?","bodytext":"This is my first Helidon Microservice from the Oracle cloud using OKE","icon":"microservice","backgroundColor":"white"}

 $ `curl -XGET http://NodeExternalIpAddress:NodePort/HelidonMP/Vinodh`